ibanFR/Theatrical-Players-Refactoring-Kata/java/README.md

     - Extract method `usd` from `print` method.
 11. Removing Total Volume Credits:
     - Split loop in `print` method.
-    - Slide statement in `print` method.
+    - Use Slide statement to move the declaration of the variable next to the loop.

 ## Instructions